AlexeyBuzdin/android-development-course/README.md

   - to compare and contrast mobile programming with general purpose programming;
   - to review an existing Android application against best architecture, performance and variety of device support practices.

-## Prerequisites
-Basic knowledge of object-oriented programming and databases.
-Knowledge of basic data structures and algorithms.

 ## Recommended literature
   - “Pro Android 4” by Satya Komatineni, Dave MacLean, Apress 2012
   - “Professional Android 4 Application Development”, Reto Meier, Wrox 2012